youiest/youiest-unionize/README.md

 In the above definition, the `author` field will be a subdocument containing `_id` (always added) and the `username` and `displayName` fields.
-If the `displayName` field in the referenced `Person` document is changed, the `author` field in all related `Post` documents will be automatically updated with the new value for the `displayName` field.
+If the `displayName` field in the referenced `Person` document is changed, the `author` field in all related `W` documents will be automatically updated with the new value for the `displayName` field.

 ```coffee
 Person.documents.update 'tMgj8mF2zF3gjCftS',